-Overall, Cleo seems more geared towards crypto traders, but they aim to expand their system to work with other markets such as forex and stocks in due time.
+Overall, Cleo seems more geared toward crypto traders, but they aim to expand their system to work with other markets such as forex and stocks in due time.

 A basic subscription costs around $55 monthly.
-There’s a decent range of markets to trade, however the predefined rule base does mean there’s a limit to the sophistication of the strategies you can create on here.
+There’s a decent range of markets to trade, however, the predefined rule base does mean there’s a limit to the sophistication of the strategies you can create here.

 The builder tool has a simple graphical interface with easy tabs and selections that makes the development process straightforward and self-explanatory.

 In addition to Metatrader’s indicators, you can also supply your own custom indicators by uploading your own code.